yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 - D24 (aka 'Sultan')
 - Johor XO

-Then, whether it is A) grown on Pahang, Johor, or elsewhere, B) altitude, determines the quality and degree of fermentation.
+Then, whether it is A) grown in Pahang, Johor, or elsewhere, B) altitude, determines the quality and degree of fermentation.

 <img src="/assets/images/2025-10-12/d24_xo_photo_collage_small.jpg" class="small-img" alt="d24_xo_collage">